Water waves problem with surface tension in a corner domain I: A priori estimates with constrained contact angle: A priori estimates

 \subsection{The dissipation at the contact point}

-Before our a priori estimates, we want to deal with the dissipation term of $J$ on the contact point, which will appear later in the estimates and plays a key role.
-Besides, one can see from this lemma that a lower bound for the contact angle $\om$ is needed. \begin{lemma} {\it We have the following equation at the contact point
+We now deal with a dissipation term of $J$ on the contact point, which will appear later in the estimates and plays a key role.
+Besides, one will see from this lemma that a lower bound for the contact angle $\om$ is needed, which can be verified due to the initial contact angle $\omega_0$ and the small time interval $[0,T_0]$ (see the end of this section). \begin{lemma} {\it We have the following equation at the contact point $X_c$

-where \beno r_c= \big(-r +\cot \om(J \cdot D_t n_b)\big)\, \sin\om \na_{{\bf \tau}_t}J^\perp \qquad \textrm{at}\quad X_c \eeno with
+where \beno r_c= \big(-r +\cot \om(J \cdot D_t n_b)\big)\, (\sin\om) \na_{{\bf \tau}_t}J^\perp \qquad \textrm{at}\quad X_c \eeno with